sbiales/multiconer/README.md

 If you would prefer to avoid using jupyter, there are .py files as well.
 First configure the sweep parameters in the corresponding .yaml file.
 Note that if you are using a virtual environment, you will have to specify the location of the python executible to use.
 Otherwise, you can remove the `command` section.
 Then, in your CLI from the `hyperparameter-tuning` directory, run `wandb sweep --project <wandb project> <path to .yaml file>`.
 Make note of the sweep ID.
 Next run `wandb agent --count <num runs> <sweep ID>` to begin the sweep.
 Be sure to use the full ID path provided from the previous step.

 ## Predictions
 Scripts for preditions can be found in the `predict` directory.
+By default, prediction files will be generated under `predict/predictions`.

+The `predict_multitask.py` file can only be used with dev (labeled) data.
+It is made to be used with the same dataset that the training/tuning scripts use, produced by the `utils/process_conll.py` script.

+The `predict_multitask_test.py` script makes predictions on a test set without any labels.
+To generate this test set, run the test .conll file through `utils/process_test_conll.py`.
+This script takes a file, rather than a directory like the other script, and outputs a JSON file to feed into the prediction script.